-2.1.17 DobYYOnly
+2.1.10 DobYYOnly

-The DobYYOnly variable only sends out the last two digits of the YYYY DOB field.
-If true then DOB_yy outputs YY, if false DOB_yy outputs YYYY
+The DobYYOnly variable only sends out the last two digits of the YYYY DOB field

-2.1.18 ExpYYOnly
+2.1.11 ExpYYOnly

-The ExpYYOnly variable only sends out the last two digits of the YYYY EXP field If true then EXP_yy outputs YY, if false EXP_yy outputs YYYY
+The ExpYYOnly variable only sends out the last two digits of the YYYY EXP field

-2.1.19 CharDelay
+2.1.12 CharDelay

-The CharDelay controls the amount of time to wait between the transmissions of characters, the range is 1-20 and this number is multiplied by 10Ms.
-A setting of 0 defaults to 1Ms
+The CharDelay controls the amount of time to wait between the transmissions of characters, the range is 0-20 and this number is multiplied by 10Ms.
+Any value outside this range will default to 1 ms.

-2.1.20 CtrlDelay
+2.1.13 CtrlDelay

-The CtrlDelay controls the amount of time to wait between the transmissions of Control characters, the range is 1-20 and this number is multiplied by 20Ms.
-A setting of 0 defaults to 1Ms
+The CtrlDelay controls the amount of time to wait between the transmissions of Control characters, the range is 0-20 and this number is multiplied by 20Ms.
+Any value outside this range will default to 1 ms.